-My Dad is a real champ when it comes to knowing exercises for the elderly.
-Some of them he devised himself and has been doing for years.
-Others are movements I taught him and we do together.
-Both of us are a bit home bound right now – he is elderly, and I'm a full-time caregiver.
-So it's not easy for me to get out on a regular basis for classes.
+Dad’s a real champ when it comes to knowing exercises for the elderly.
+Some of them he devised himself and did for years.
+Others are movements I taught him to do together.
+When home-bound (including as a caregiver), it can be difficult to get out to classes and groups.

-This has led me to put together an overall routine of exercises for the elderly that are used, actually, by both me and Dad to do at home, drawing on resources and ideas from many areas – including a few from yoga.
+This led me to put together an overall routine of exercises for both me and Dad to do at home.
+For many people and caregivers, exercises can also be great outdoor elderly activities.

 If you need a few ideas to jump-start your exercise routine, or if you are helping others, these are some of our favorites.
 If you are not used to exercising, start out with 5 or 6 times per exercise, then increase to 10, and so on.
 You’ll find many can be done sitting down or even laying down.